heraldofgargos/godot-fmod-integration/README.md

 Fmod.play_one_shot_attached_with_params("event:/Footstep", self, { "Surface": 1.0, "Speed": 2.0 })

 # attaches a manually called instance to a Node
-# once attached 3D attributes are automatically set every frame (when update is called)
+# once attached, 3D attributes are automatically set every frame (when update is called)
 Fmod.attach_instance_to_node(event_instance, self)

 # detaches the instance from its Node